PyLinearAlgebra/pylinearalgebra/README.md

 # matrix multiplication
 pg.matrix_multiplication(first_matrix = A, second_matrix = B)
 ```

-## Support

-For any support and/or training on any of the functions in this package, send me an email at: pylinearalgebralibrary@cmstatistics2010@gmail.com.

 ## Roadmap

 Future releases aim to make pylinearalgebra a for linear algebra